netzsworth/sieve-demo/README.md

-# README: Demonstration of the Sieve of Eratosthenes Algorithm Through Multiple CPU Architectures
+# Demonstration of the Sieve of Eratosthenes Algorithm Through Multiple CPU Architectures

 ## 1. Document Overview